 If you have one month to spend in Korea, you can really start to get off the beaten path.

 Consider spending an extended period in Seoul so that you have the opportunity to hang out with locals and get to know all of the different neighborhoods of the capital and their distinct personalities.

 If you have more time to spare in Korea, you can consider traveling off the beaten path o some of the country’s hidden gems.
 Some of the top places to consider are:

 - Sokcho – A charming coastal seaside town famous for seafood delicacies and close to Seoraksan National Park.

-- Boseong – A beautiful area famous for its green tea plantations that cascade down the hill tops like rice paddies.
+- Boseong – A beautiful area famous for its green tea plantations that cascade down the hilltops

 - Suncheon and Yeosu – Suncheon and Yeosu are beautiful rural settlements in the southern part of Korea.
 Suncheon is known for its picturesque temples and beautiful gardens.
 It is also home to Naganeupseong Folk Village, a quaint historical folk village whose houses boast adorable thatched roofs.

 Check what festivals and events are going on during your trip

 Festivals are a big thing in Korea.
 Better still, most of them are completely free to attend.